imransilvake/scss-framework/README.md

 ## Browser Support
  - Last 2 Browser Versions (Chrome, Firefox, Safari, IE)
- - Can work for older versions though it is not yet tested.
+ - It can work for older versions although it is not yet tested.

 ## SCSS